Can Americans Visit North Korea?

 This restriction was to remain effective for one year unless extended or sooner revoked by the U.S. Secretary of State.
-Subsequently, this travel restriction was extended for another year on September 1, 2018, again on August 20, 2019, again on August 31, 2020, again on August 31, 2021, and again on August 31, 2022, and again on August 23, 2023.
-The ban is now due to be extended or revoked as at August 31, 2023.
+Subsequently, this travel restriction was extended for another year on September 1, 2018, again on August 20, 2019, again on August 31, 2020, again on August 31, 2021, again on August 31, 2022, and again on August 23, 2023.
+The ban is now due to be extended or revoked as at August 31, 2024.

 Uri Tours is in compliance with this travel restriction.
 We are currently unable to take travelers on U.S passports to North Korea at this time.